 - Water lawns, trees, or plants, using portable sprinkler systems, hoses, or watering cans.

-Landscaping Workers with little to no experience tend to make between $18460 and $20820 while the more experienced ones make over $31370 per year.
+Landscaping and Groundskeeping Workers with little to no experience tend to make between $20760 and $24020 while the more experienced ones can earn over $35910 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Landscaping Worker is to move to a higher paying state like DC.
-Right now, the highest paying states for Landscaping Workers are DC, MA, CT, WA and AK.
+One of the easiest ways to increase your salary as a Landscaping and Groundskeeping Worker is to move to a higher paying state like AK.
+Right now, the highest paying states for Landscaping and Groundskeeping Workers are AK, MA, DC, WA and CT.

-3 other factors that can increase your salary as A Landscaping Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Landscaping and Groundskeeping Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Landscaping Workers what degree they had when they got the job and most of them said they had a No degree followed by Certificate.
+We asked other Landscaping and Groundskeeping Workers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons